rheinwerk-verlag/planning-poker-jira/docs/user_docs/how-to.rst

 -----------------

 Once you have created a Jira Connection, you can start importing stories from there.
 Navigate to the Jira Connection admin page.
-There you'll see all your saved connections with an import stories link next to them.
-You'll be redirected to a page where you are presented with a form which allows you to import stories if you click on said link.

 .. figure:: /static/import_stories_link.png
    :alt: The import link is located on the right side of the Jira Connection admin page.

+There you'll see all your saved connections with an "Import Stories" link next to them.
+You'll be redirected to a page where you are presented with a form which allows you to import stories if you click on said link.

 .. figure:: /static/import_stories_form.png
    :alt: The form for importing stories.